skip to content

 When did CPSO begin regulating PAs?

-Will regulation change the way that PAs currently practise?
+Has regulation changed the way PAs currently practise?

-No. Regulation is preserving the status quo because the existing relationship between physicians and PAs, anchored in the delegation framework, is well established and has been working effectively for many years.
+No. Regulation has preserved the status quo because the existing relationship between physicians and PAs, anchored in the delegation framework, is well established and has been working effectively for many years.
 A delegation model also enables flexibility by allowing PAs to work with multiple physicians and practise in multiple settings.

 Are PAs authorized to perform any controlled acts independently?

-No. PAs can only perform controlled acts through delegation and with appropriate supervision by a physician, as set out in CPSO’s Delegation of Controlled Acts policy.
+No. PAs can only perform controlled acts through delegation and with appropriate supervision by a physician, as set out in CPSO’s Professional Obligations: Delegation of Controlled Acts.

 More Information